 II.
-Existing System
+EXISTING SYSTEM

 - In general, a service provider rents a certain number of servers from the infrastructure providers and builds different multi-server systems for different application domains.
 Each multiserver system is to execute a special type of service requests and applications.
 Hence, the renting cost is proportional to the number of servers in a multiserver system.
-The power consumption of a multiserver system is linearly proportional to the number of servers and the server utilization, and to the square of execution speed.
-The revenue of a service provider is related to the amount of service and the quality of service.
+The power consumption of a multiserver system is linearly proportional to the number of service provider is related to the amount of service and the quality of service.
 To summarize, the profit of a service provider is mainly determined by the configuration of its service platform. - To configure a cloud service platform, a service provider usually adopts a single renting scheme.
 That's to say, the servers in the service system are all long-term rented.
 Because of the limited number of servers, some of the incoming service requests cannot be processed immediately.
 So they are first inserted into a queue until they can handle by any available server.